surge2doge/computing-work/Stories/Waking Up.md

 I creeped out of the cavern, the sunlight instantly hitting me as I stood at the entrance.
 What greeted me was rows and rows and rows of shrubbery, the sounds of wildlife flooding my ears.
 And in the distance, a volcano stood tall, with smoke pouring out from its blasted-off top.

-I strategically crawled down the slope, my feet attempting to find the rough ledges to grip onto.
+I strategically crawled down the slope, my feet attempting to find the rough ridges to grip onto.
 That, however, was unsuccessful as I slid and tumbled onto the grass below.
 I yelped upon impact, curling into a ball.

 But then, I realised something.

 I didn't bleed.
+It did not even hurt the least.

-I gazed up, observing the height which I had just slid down from.
+I gazed up, observing the height at which I had just slid down from.
 It wasn't short at all.
-Any normal being would've died from that fall.
+Any normal being would not have survived that fall.

 Am I even human?